 Maui had a single kitten this summer because she is not fixed yet.
 This is one lesson I learned about people taking on a ‘free’ kitten.

 As these kittens were already born before I came to work in that barn and hadn’t belonged to anyone specifically, I had no say in who could take one or not.
 I also couldn’t insist on getting her fixed first.
 Full disclosure, though: I probably would have let them take her as he was a fellow barn worker in the same barn AND he does like animals and knew he wouldn’t abuse her.

 This was also shortly after I arrived in Louisiana and I hadn’t yet known about the local resources to help me get barn cats fixed (there were 20 in that barn alone needing to be desexed!!) at the time my coworker adopted her.
 Nor had I heard of TNR at the time.

 After I got Princess, Boots, and Crackhead fixed, a super nice lady heard about the abandoned barn cats needing outdoor homes.
 She came and picked Princess to adopt as an outdoor pet.
 She ended up calling me shortly afterward, they were getting her vaccinated and everything and bringing her inside!
 Hopefully, that worked out for them and Princess is a happy, spoiled indoor kitty.
 If not, I know she’s a happy, spoiled outdoor kitty!

 Sadly, in the midst of trying to locate outdoor homes for the cats, both Boots and Crackhead disappeared in the same week.
-That’s suspicious and I hope that someone saw their photos on the Training Center page (and recognized them) and took them home, even if they didn’t come to me first.
+That’s suspicious and I hope that someone saw their photos online (and recognized them) and took them home, even if they didn’t come to me first.
 Boots wouldn’t come to many people except me, but Crackhead loved everyone.
 I just hope nothing bad happened to them.